experimentAccount2/slpkg/README.rst

 Check and upgrade the distribution of your upgrade your packages with command '$ slpkg -c <repository> --upgrade'.
 Don't forget to update packages list before (for 'slack' repository don't is necessary).
-This command except upgrade packages will correct packages with broken dependencies.
+This command except upgrade packages will fix packages with broken dependencies.

 The most famous command is "$ slpkg -s <repository> <packages>" , this command downloads and installs packages with resolve all the dependencies.